italia/daf-docs/overview/dataset-metadata-schemas/index.rst

 Metadata & Schemas
 ====================================

 `Dataset <../dataset/>`__ is the main concept of DAF.
-There exist two types of datasets each having different required sets of rules and information, more stringent for the *standard* datasets, less for *ordinary* datasets.
+Two types of datasets exist, each having different required sets of rules and information, more stringent for *standard* datasets, less for *ordinary* datasets.

 Several *metadata* can be used to describe a dataset.
 Some metadata are useful to implement search/discovery mechanisms, others provide